h0tp-ftw/anki-addon-vscode-setup/README.md

 Click on the image below (it is a VIDEO) to watch how I installed it on my device (no audio):
 [![Watch the video](https://files.catbox.moe/qkujp4.png)](https://files.catbox.moe/svqhrb.mp4)

+Huge thanks to [RisingOrange](https://github.com/RisingOrange) for this.
+I don't know how to DM on GitHub - I wanted to send a thank-you message.

 # How to use
 ## Setting up virtual Python environment